JuanMartinez503/Quiz-App/README.md

 # Web APIs challenge: Code Quiz
-This challenge was given to us to help us design a interactive quiz, with multiple choice questions.
+This challenge was given to us to help us design an interactive quiz, with multiple-choice questions.
 The repository contains HTML/CSS and javascript.
 The code was made from scratch.
-##### There are many files with different ith code.
+##### There are many files with different code.
 Most of the code is inside.
 * game.HTML
 * game.CSS
 * game.JS